 The department proposes an amendment to the section heading to reflect the year for which the proposed assessment will be applicable.
 The department also proposes amendments in subsections (b)(1), (c)(1), (c)(2)(A), (c)(2)(B), (c)(3), and (d) to reflect the appropriate year for accurate application of the section.

-The department proposes amendments in subsection (c)(2)(A) and (B) to update assessments to reflect the methodology the department has developed for 2014, which is addressed following the description of proposed amendments.
+The department proposes amendments in subsection (b)(2), and (c)(2)(A) and (B) to update assessments to reflect the methodology the department has developed for 2015.